franciscoyira/portfolio/content/home/accomplishments.md

 weight: 70

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Additional education and certifications'
+title: 'Additional Education and Certifications'
 subtitle:

 # Date format